wiesel78/qr/README.md

 ## See also

-This client use [jsQR](https://github.com/cozmo/jsQR) for detect resolve QR-Codes
+This client use [jsQR](https://github.com/cozmo/jsQR) for detect and resolve QR-Codes